diemonch/Hl-Backend-Api/README.md

 ###### Protected Route ########

- '/api/create' is for creating an Apartment
+ '/api/create' is for creating an Apartment.

  In postman, supply the token value from the login as a bearer. in header section, add key as Authorization and supply the above Key